Types of Vasculitis

 Small vessel vasculitis affects the body’s small blood vessels.
 Antineutrophil cytoplasmic antibodies cause several types of small vessel vasculitis.
 Antibodies are proteins produced by the immune system that attack foreign objects, such as bacteria or viruses.
 Antineutrophil cytoplasmic antibodies, however, mistakenly attack white blood cells called neutrophils, leading to damage in the walls of the small blood vessels in tissues and organs.

-Wegener's granulomatosis is an inflammation of the small blood vessels of the nose, sinuses, ears, lungs, and kidneys.
+Granulomatosis with polyangiitis is an inflammation of the small blood vessels of the nose, sinuses, ears, lungs, and kidneys.
 It can lead to bulging eyes, shortness of breath, pain in the joints or muscles, rashes, and fatigue.
 This type of vasculitis is common in middle-aged adults of northern European descent.

 Churg-Strauss syndrome affects both men and women, is often associated with asthma, and causes severe inflammation of the small blood vessels.
 It can lead to reduced blood flow to vital organs and tissues throughout the body, including the heart, kidneys, skin, peripheral nervous system, muscles, bones, and the digestive tract.